halweg/chrono-gate/readme.md

 # ChronoGate

-ChronoGate is a high-performance time-travel-inspired gateway designed for seamless and secure online exploration.
+ChronoGate is a high-performance time-travel-inspired proxy designed for seamless and secure online exploration.

 ## Features